muety/muetsch.io/source/_posts/what-i-like-about-developing-apps-with-flutter.md

 2. Walk through [A month of Flutter](https://bendyworks.com/blog/a-month-of-flutter) to start building a real-world Flutter app step-by-step.

 Have fun and happy coding! 🤓

+***** As it turned out, this is actually not a valid point of criticism, since I had generated the app in debug mode.
+When building a release, the total size is only 6.4 MB.